isaif/polybar-wifi-ramp-icons/README.md

 Installed fonts are usually in `~/.fonts` or `~/.local/share/fonts`.

-if you have either of those folders, you can skip the first step.
+If you have either of those folders, you can skip the first step.

 1. Create a directory where fonts are located